SalomePlatform/shaper/src/BuildPlugin/doc/vertexFeature.rst

 .. centered::
   Create vertices

 Select one or several vertices in the viewer.
-It also allowed to select a whole sketch result in the object browser, then all start and end points of the sketch segments will be added into result.
+It is also possible to select a whole sketch result or feature in the object browser, then all start and end points of the sketch segments will be added into result.
 Checkbox **Compute intersections** forces to include intersection vertices of edges of the selected sketch.

 **Apply** button creates vertices.